AmitTwito/ConfigurationCreatorApp/README.md

 Open CMD in the main folder, then:

-- If python is installed on you user only:
+- If python is installed on your machine user only:

 ```
 pip install -r requirements.txt